-Government policies and programs actions
+Government policies and programs actions Community-based adaptation

-Community-based adaptation

 The City's Stormwater Management Program is comprised of many elements to reduce runoff volume, pollution and localized flooding, while promoting public safety and improving the water quality of the streams and the Lehigh River which flow through Allentown.
 Long-range goals of the program include upgrading or replacing aged infrastructure, understanding and addressing stream impairments, and educating and partnering with the community.
 A stormwater utility fee has been implemented following extensive public outreach conducted at neighborhood meetings throughout the City with the assistance of local group leaders.
 A voluntary group of community members and local business leaders formed a Green Stormwater Infrastructure (GSI) committee.
 The Committee developed the City's Credit and Incentive Program which uses a tiered system to promote the voluntary installation of bmps that provide more efficient treatment of stormwater and go above and beyond land development/ Chapter 102 requirements.

 The City is in the process of developing a Community Engagement Program.
 Allentown residents and businesses will be able to apply for City funding to implement projects that will reduce the pollution of stormwater and ultimately improve the water quality of our streams and rivers.
 The goal of the program is to provide an incentive for the community to voluntarily implement stormwater stewardship practices that will help the City meet long-term water quality targets.
 Under the program, the City will pay a portion (and sometimes all) of the cost for a property owner to install approved practices that reduce pollution and flooding.
 Metrics are tracked as data is calculated for all voluntarily installed BMPs which reduce pollutants as measured in pounds per year.
 Additionally, this program allows for funding to allow for the development of educational outreach opportunities for the community to include residents and school children.
 One type of outreach activity, for example, includes rain barrel giveaways.
-As part of its protocol u
+As part of its protocol under the Public Outreach Program, the Stormwater Bureau identifies groups and tracks all outreach activities and the metrics involved with each to include surveys and distributed materials.